MmedaraU/study-notes/sass.md

     ```

-# Basic Syntax Rules
+# Syntax
-Hyphens and underscores are used interchangeably.
+* Hyphens and underscores are used interchangeably.

 ## Comments
 ```scss